-Algebraic meaning "unknown quantity" (1660 in English), sometimes said to be from medieval use, originally a crossed -r-, probably from Latin radix (see root (n.)).
-Other theories trace it to Arabic, but a more prosaic explanation says Descartes (1637) took x, y, z, the last three letters of the alphabet, for unknowns to correspond to a, b, c, used for known quantities.
+Algebraic meaning "unknown quantity" (1660 in English, from French), sometimes is said to be from medieval use, originally a crossed -r-, in that case probably from Latin radix (see root (n.)).
+Other theories trace it to Arabic (Klein), but a more prosaic explanation says Descartes (1637) took x, y, z, the last three letters of the alphabet, for unknowns to correspond to a, b, c, used for known quantities.

 Used allusively for "unknown person" from 1797, "something unknown" since 1859.
 As a type of chromosome, attested from 1902 (first so called in German; Henking, 1891).
 To designate "films deemed suitable for adults only," first used 1950 in Britain; adopted in U.S. Nov.
 1, 1968.
 The XYZ Affair in American history (1797) involved French agents designated by those letters.

 - "cross out with an 'X'," 1942, from X.